-Conclusion of Collaboration with GlaxoSmithKline
+Conclusion of Six-Year Collaboration with GlaxoSmithKline

-In June 2008, we announced that our six-year collaboration with GlaxoSmithKline will conclude on October 27, 2008, as scheduled.
-Under the terms of our development and commercialization agreement with GlaxoSmithKline, GlaxoSmithKline has the right to select up to two of the compounds in the collaboration for further development and commercialization.
-GlaxoSmithKline previously selected XL880 and will be able to choose one additional compound from among XL184, XL281, XL228, XL820 and XL844.
+On October 27, 2008, the development term under our six-year collaboration with SmithKlineBeecham Corporation (which does business as GlaxoSmithKline) to discover and develop novel therapeutics in the areas of vascular biology, inflammatory disease and oncology, concluded as scheduled.
+Under the terms of the collaboration, GlaxoSmithKline had the right to select up to two of the compounds in the collaboration for further development and commercialization.
+GlaxoSmithKline previously selected XL880 and had the right to choose one additional compound from among XL184, XL281, XL228, XL820, and XL844.